Learn how public policy and social enterprises are shaping Ghana into one of West Africa’s most stable emerging markets.

 |Location||Accra, Cape Coast, Kumasi & Senchi Ferry, Ghana|

 Located only a few degrees above the equator, Ghana is known for its lush forests, exotic animals, and secluded beaches.
 Over winter break, travel to Ghana to visit Accra, Kumasi, Senchi-Ferry, Elmina/Cape Coast, and areas near Accra, the capital city.
 Accra is situated along the Atlantic Ocean and is home to a colorful coastline, bustling markets, and lively nightlife.
 Develop a deeper understanding of social life and culture in Ghana by engaging with local professionals and organizations.

 Stay in shared housing with other program participants.
-A homestay with a local family in Accra may occur.
 A welcome and farewell meal as well as some additional meals are included in the program fee.

 Excursions in Accra may include:

 Excursions in Kumasi may include: